edamla/mediterraneanagency/_books/2021-09-01-biography-of-caliphate-ali.md

 chronological order.
 First, “Who is Hazrat Ali?
 What did he do?
 What is the scientific degree?
 How did he make a note in history?”
-We will try to make an analysis after investigating and examining such is- sues.
-Let’s also point out that people’s religious be- liefs, thoughts, ideas and comments, and political stances do not concern us much.
+We will try to make an analysis after investigating and examining such issues.
+Let’s also point out that people’s religious beliefs, thoughts, ideas and comments, and political stances do not concern us much.
 It is our duty to respect everyone’s opinion (if there is no excess).
-However, Since the life of Ali (ra) is intertwined with the Messenger of Allah (saas), we will try to wit- ness the journey of these two great people without separating them from each other while writing this work.
+However, Since the life of Ali (ra) is intertwined with the Messenger of Allah (saas), we will try to witness the journey of these two great people without separating them from each other while writing this work.
 Neither our tongues nor our pen will be silent against those who have deviated from the ba-sic